Learning health systems: Training

 As the LHS has matured, leaders and vanguard organizations have identified the requisite skills needed to lead and develop interventions that support learning.
 The Agency for Healthcare Research and Quality convened a technical expert panel in 2016 to identify core competencies, which yielded 33 competencies spanning seven domains.
 These competency domains are (1) Systems Science; (2) Research Questions and Standards of Scientific Evidence; (3) Research Methods; (4) Informatics; (5) Ethics of Research and Implementation in Health Systems; (6) Improvement and Implementation Science; (7) Engagement, Leadership, and Research Management.
 An 8th domain, Equity and Justice, was added in 2022 and a total of 38 competencies are now identified.
 These competencies form the backbone of a training program collaboratively funded by AHRQ and PCORI, two US funding agencies that also issue funding opportunities for LHS-related studies.
 A $40 million funding opportunity for mentored career development awards was issued in 2017 and 11 Centers of Excellence were awarded five years of federal funding in 2018 to support the training of clinician and research scientists to conduct patient-centered outcomes research within LHS.

-The LHS Centers of Excellence are:
+The LHS Centers of Excellence funded in 2018 were: